An Adversarial Approach to Identification: Computation

 This reasoning demonstrates that our approach of replacing the inner minimization with its dual is valid for all $\theta$, regardless of whether $\theta$ is in the identified set or not.
 When $\theta \in \Theta_I$, strong duality holds and the replacement is exact.
 When $\theta \notin \Theta_I$, the replacement may overestimate $T(\theta)$, but this overestimation does not affect our ability to correctly classify $\theta$ as being outside the identified set.

 Given these observations, we rewrite $T(\theta)$ as:

-In conclusion, our approach of reformulating the bilinear program as a linear program through duality is valid and leads to correct identification results for all $\theta$, regardless of whether strong duality holds in all cases.
+In conclusion, our approach of reformulating the bilinear program as an LP through duality is valid and leads to correct identification results for all $\theta$, regardless of whether strong duality holds in all cases.